Who Is Jacques Overhoff?

 Torque endures as a visual beacon for Richmond’s Auto Plaza.
 This sculpture reflects Overhoff’s commitment to design and community.

-THE OVERHOFF OBJECTIVES
+THE OVERHOFF OBJECTIVES (in his own words):

-COMMITMENT - to socially significant goals
+COMMITMENT to socially significant goals

-DEDICATION - to durability with brick, concrete, bronze
+DEDICATION to durability with clay | brick | concrete | bronze

-IMAGINATION - which demands originality of design
+IMAGINATION requires originality of environmental design

-FUNCTIONALITY - of ART to serve the COMMUNITY
+FUNCTIONALITY of ART to serve the COMMUNITY

-SENSITIVITY - to site-specific scale and significance
+SENSITIVITY to site-specific scale, significance and longevity

 Overhoff’s installation of public artwork, ‘is to do everything by hand.’
 Photographed in 1979 at the Oregon State University Veterinary Medical Teaching Hospital in Corvallis, Oregon.